Two-legged tie: Second leg home advantage

 Each team hosts one match, and there is no intended advantage to whether a team plays at home first or second.
 However, many managers and players believe that the team playing at home for the second leg has a slight advantage.
 The thinking is that the team playing away for the first leg can play it safe there (a draw or even a slight defeat is considered a favorable result), and then "win" the tie at home in the second leg (even away goals rule).
 Additionally, hosting the second match also gives an advantage as the hosting team may get to play extra-time or a penalty shootout in their home stadium if a tiebreak was needed.

 A statistical analysis of roughly 12,000 matches from the European club competitions between 1956 and 2007 showed that around 53% of teams playing at home in the second leg won the tie (even after allowing for the fact that team playing at home in the second leg tend to be better teams).

 In the case of World Cup intercontinental playoffs, the team that plays the second leg at home has won 61% of ties.

-In many competitions where two-legged ties involve seeded and unseeded teams, the seeded team are given home advantage in the second leg.
-For example, in the UEFA Champions League round of 16, the group winners play the second leg at home against the group runners-up.
-In both the UEFA Europa League and UEFA Europa Conference League knockout round play-offs, the group runners-up play the second leg at home against the higher competition's third-place team from the group stage while in the round of 16, the group winners play the second leg at home against these knockout round playoff winners.